 In the last three years the area has no accident records in the side streets assessed as such it would be reasonable to conclude that the parking does not give rise to a safety issue that requires action.

-It is proposed that the accommodation would be 55 spaces, 52 in the basement and three at ground level.
-This equates to 014 per unit against the 0.7 per unit form the general parking policy.
+It is proposed that the accommodation would be 135 spaces, this equates to 0.34 per unit against the 0.7 per unit from the general parking policy.